amy34268/Launch_Pizza/README.md

 <h2> UI Prototype on Figma </h2>
 <img src="https://github.com/amy34268/Launch_Pizza/blob/main/Pizza%20UI.png">
 When the website is initially loaded, a <strong>GET request</strong> is sent to the backend to retrieve a list of pizzas (from ideally a database such as MongoDB)  to display on the top of the website.
-(And a list of orders in similar logic, but there is none at the moment as shown on the prototype)

 As an example: